SJTU-VLG/server_utils/USER_MANUAL.md

 #### NOTICE
 * If you need to run a program which uses multi-GPUs, please **do not use more than 4 GPU cards**.
-You can add an environment variable in your terminal to set the specific GPU cards for your program, e.g., Make 'GPU-0', 'GPU-1' and 'GPU-2' available for you:
+You can add an environment variable in your terminal to set the specific GPU cards for your program, e.g., make 'GPU-0', 'GPU-1' and 'GPU-2' available for you:
     ```bash
     export CUDA_VISIBLE_DEVICES=0,1,2
     ```